Bathroom Safety for Seniors: Essential Upgrades to Prevent Falls

 Bathroom safety for seniors illustrated by a contractor marking grab bar placement on a bathtub wall

-An elderly adult who falls—even without injury—may become fearful and begin limiting their activity.
+An elderly adult who falls—even one without injury—may become fearful and begin limiting their activity.
 That in itself can lead to further physical and mental decline.
-What gives me hope is knowing that most bathroom accidents can be prevented with the right safety measures in place.

 Installation Warning: A grab bar is only as safe as its anchor—rating means nothing if it rips from the wall during a fall.”